hiroaki/maps.gpx/README.md

 There is mechanism of a plug-in in class `GPXCasualViewer`.
 It is usually provided in a different JavaScript source.

-At first, load it:
+Therefore, load it to use:

 ```
-<script src="plugin-name.js"></script>
+<script src="plugins/PluginName/loader.js"></script>
 ```

-And you declare to use and apply it.
+And declare to apply it.

 ```
 app.use('pluginName');